Dejan Petković: Red Star Belgrade

 In July 1992, Petković was bought by Red Star Belgrade.
 Though not even 20 years of age, he arrived with a reputation as a skilled technical playmaker.
 As established Yugoslav internationals such as Dejan Savićević, Darko Pančev, Vladimir Jugović, and Siniša Mihajlović left the club during the same summer, Petković was given a first-team run straight away by new head coach Milan Živadinović, appearing in 30 league matches and scoring 5 goals in his first season in Belgrade.

-He ended up staying with Red Star until December 1995 (three and a half seasons), winning two Yugoslav First League titles.
+He ended up staying with Red Star until December 1995 (three and a half seasons), winning one First League of FR Yugoslavia title and two FR Yugoslavia Cups.
 His transfer to Real Madrid was principally agreed during summer 1995, but Red Star decided to hang on to him for the 1995–96 UEFA Cup where the club expected to do well after finally being allowed back on the European scene following years of sporting sanctions due to regional conflicts.
 However, Red Star was eliminated by Swiss club Neuchâtel Xamax in the preliminary round.